 Leah: Thank you!
 The book examines how female ministers negotiated gender, along with race and class, in the early generations of Pentecostal revivalists.
 I look at how two women ministers, Maria Woodworth-Etter and Aimee Semple McPherson, were shaped by and helped to shape the movement.
 I'm very interested in how women pastors attain and maintain authority -- throughout church history, but in particular in the early 20th century.

 Loren: Given your research findings, what would you say to women called to vocational ministry today?

 Leah: First, I would say this: I affirm your call.
 I believe that the Holy Spirit calls and empowers women to serve the church in many ways, including leadership roles.
 I believe in the work that Jesus is calling you to do.
 I'd also encourage you to have a firm sense of your own identity in Christ.
 I've studied women across the theological spectrum --from liberal to fundamentalist and everything in between -- and I would say that one common quality that women who serve the church for long periods of time have is this: a very strong sense of who they are as disciples of Jesus Christ.
 I'd also say this: pursue mentors and take advantage of mentors that you currently have in your life.
 You need people who will believe in who you are, correct you, encourage you, love you, and who will cheer you on as you serve.
 I would love to be one of those mentors.
-One of my favorite things about teaching at George Fox Evangelical Seminary is that George Fox shares my passion for encouraging women in ministry, and I would love to be one of those encouraging voices in your life.
+One of my favorite things about teaching at Portland Seminary is that George Fox shares my passion for encouraging women in ministry, and I would love to be one of those encouraging voices in your life.